-Following the Parish Council elections in May 2019, we moved forward to Regulation 14 consultation, submission of the

-Neighbourhood Plan to Harborough District Council and now to referendum following a successful examination.
-This enables us to gain the protection we need for the village, to prevent over provision of housing and the special environment.
+Following the Parish Council elections in May 2019, we are now in a position to move forward to Regulation 14 consultation to ascertain the views of the whole Parish and other stakeholders.
+This will enable us to finalise the Neighbourhood Plan and move to the stage when we gain the protection we need for the village, to prevent over provision of housing and the special environment.